Dozens of students lose places at B.C. law school after 'unprecedented' number of applicants accept offers | CBC News

 As many as 26 students moved to waitlist, can choose to defer to next year

-Thompson Rivers University's law school has backtracked on offers of acceptance for up to 42 students and placed them on a waitlist, after an uptick in applications and number of people who accepted offers from the school.
+Thompson Rivers University's law school has backtracked on offers of acceptance for up to 26 students and placed them on a wait-list, after an uptick in applications and number of people who accepted offers from the school.

 Law school dean Daleen Millard said this year has been "unprecedented" in terms of applications.